 An entity is anything in a 3D model that you can select.
-Selected entities are activated so that you can change entity properties, move the entities, change their visibility, and more.
+Selected entities are activated so that you can change their properties, move them, change their visibility, and more.

 Tetra4D Reviewer offers advanced selection features, beyond the common clicking techniques.
 For example, you can select entities that are hidden in the document display.
-Also, you can quickly select multiple entities by letting Tetra4D Reviewer sort the selection for you.